run-ai/docs/docs/developer/cluster-api/reference/inference.md

    arguments	<Object>
      When set,contains the arguments sent along with the command.
 These override the entry point of the image in the created workload.

-   backoffLimit	<Object>
-     Specifies the number of retries before marking a workload as failed.
-     Defaults to 6

    baseWorkload	<string>
      Reference to an another workload.
 When set, this workload inherits its